Collection of papers from the AIVC 2022 Conference published in the IJV Journal

 - Impact of ventilation type on indoor generated PM and VOC levels for different indoor activities, Kevin Verniers, Frederik Losfeld, Ivan Pollet & Jelle Laverge

-Please follow the link here to access the published papers and note that the collection will be complete in the coming weeks.
+Please follow the link here to access the published papers.